ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 ### Q6: What are the early versus late phenology years in the PCH Alaska summer range region?

+###### NB not exactly IN the PCH summer range.
+But I can get data from Toolik lake, Qikiqtaruk (close enough to PCH summer range) and perhaps Atqasuk, Utqiaġvik that are on the North slope

 ##### Methods:
-1. Pick a phenology variable (eg. 50% max NDVI, first salix leaf bud appearance) from ITEX phenology data.
+1. Pick a phenology variable (eg. 50% max NDVI, first salix leaf bud appearance) from ITEX phenology data (Prevéy et al, 2021).
 2. Plot phenology variable over time: phenology variable on the y , Day of year DOI on x
 3. Determine in which year phenology variable is earliest VS latest in the year